 Where dismissal is a possible outcome, the case will normally be heard by a panel of three governors.
-It may be necessary to co-opt governors from other organisations where it is not possible to form a panel from our own governing body.
+It may be necessary to co-opt governors from other schools where it is not possible to form a panel from the school's own governing body.